Winter Forest paintings, some for sale some sold. My signature style! Several large works were donated or purchased by public museums in Canada.

 “Tradition In Transformation", oil/acrylic on canvas 65x106 inches 2017,

 Our traditions remain constant.
 We express our teachings in new ways and art forms.
 Tradition In Transformation 165x269 cm inspired by my late sister Valerie McCue's star blankets, this work expresses balance and positive energy for mother earth following our spiritual teachings that guide us in transforming todays world.
-May remain in OCF collection
+Remains in OCF museum collection

 Pocahontas portrait exhibited in: We Are Not Invisible, work by 14 First Nation artists.
 Anti-Human trafficking, targeting of the Missing and Murdered Indigenous Women, Girls, Two-Spirited.
 Gallery 101, March 7 until April 4 2020.
 Gallery 101, Ottawa